 Ratepayers may elect to either negotiate a rate payment plan or apply for a rate deferral.

-Ratepayers seeking to apply for such provision will be required to submit the necessary information outlined in the Financial Hardship Policy which is available at the Council offices, on the Council website or which can be posted upon request.
+Ratepayers seeking to apply for such provision will be required to submit the necessary information outlined in the Financial Hardship Policy which is available on the Council website or can be posted upon request.